GKamsy/orank/README.md

-# Prequisties
+# Prequisites
 **Before doing anything else, make sure that you have the following:**

  1. MetaMask wallet from https://metamask.io for storing coins.

- 2. Router address from https://eth-sepolia.g.alchemy.com for project identification.
+ 2. Router address from https://www.alchemy.com for project identification.

  3. IPFS account from https://app.pinata.cloud for uploading data.